-Capital Lease-PGE has entered into agreements to purchase natural gas transportation capacity to serve the Carty Generating Station (Carty), a 440 MW natural gas-fired baseload resource located in eastern Oregon, adjacent to the Boardman coal-fired generating plant.
-A new 24-mile natural gas pipeline, Carty Lateral, was constructed to serve the Carty facility.
+Capital Lease-PGE has entered into agreements to purchase natural gas transportation capacity to serve Carty via a 24-mile natural gas pipeline, Carty Lateral, that was constructed to serve the Carty facility.
 The Company has entered into a 30-year agreement to purchase the entire capacity of Carty Lateral, which is approximately 175,000 decatherms per day.
 At the end of the initial contract term, the Company has the option to renew the agreement in continuous three-year increments with at least 24-months prior written notice.
 For accounting purposes, this transportation capacity agreement is treated as a capital lease.

-As of June 30, 2016, a capital lease asset of \$57 million was reflected within Electric utility plant, and accumulated amortization of such assets of \$2 million reflected within Accumulated depreciation and amortization in the table above.
+As of September 30, 2016, a capital lease asset of \$57 million was reflected within Electric utility plant, and accumulated amortization of such assets of \$2 million reflected within Accumulated depreciation and amortization in the table above.
 The present value of the future minimum lease payments due under the agreement included \$3 million within Accrued expenses and other current liabilities and \$52 million in Other noncurrent liabilities on the condensed consolidated balance sheets.
 For ratemaking purposes capital leases are treated as operating leases; therefore, in accordance with the accounting rules for regulated operations, the amortization of the leased asset is based on the rental payments recovered from customers.
-Also for ratemaking purposes, such rental payments were capitalized to the Carty project prior to its in service date of July 29, 2016.
-Amortization of the leased asset of \$2 million and interest expense of \$3 million has been capitalized to Construction work-in-progress (CWIP) as of June 30, 2016.
+Also for ratemaking purposes, such rental payments were capitalized to the Carty project prior to its in service date of July 29, 2016 and, as a result, amortization of the leased asset of \$2 million and interest expense of \$3 million was capitalized to CWIP.
+Beginning August 1, 2016, amortization of the leased asset of \$1 million and interest expense of \$1 million has been recorded to Purchased power and fuel expense in the condensed consolidated statements of income through September 30, 2016.

-For the remainder of 2016, PGE expects \$3 million in minimum lease payments, with \$2 million imputed interest and present value of net minimum lease payments of \$1 million.
-As of June 30, 2016, PGE's estimated future minimum lease payments, for the following five years and thereafter, net of administrative costs such as property taxes, insurance and maintenance are as follows (in millions):
+For the remainder of 2016, PGE expects \$2 million in minimum lease payments, with \$1 million of imputed interest and present value of net minimum lease payments of \$1 million.
+As of September 30, 2016, PGE's estimated future minimum lease payments, for the following five years and thereafter, net of administrative costs such as property taxes, insurance and maintenance are as follows (in millions):

-Payments Due
+P ayments I Oue

 2017 2018 2019 2020 2021 Thereafter Total

 Total minimum lease payments \$ 7 \$ 6 \$ 6 \$ 6 \$ 6 \$ 78 \$ 109

 Less imputed interest 55

 Present value of net minimum lease

 payments \$ 54